Modi govt determined to embarrass SC: Chidambaram hits back at Swaraj

 Also Read | Modi govt determined to embarrass SC: Chidambaram hits back at Swaraj

 To a simple question if the government will table the minutes of the Modi-Hollande meeting of April 10, 2015, the EAM said that question too had been decided by the Supreme Court!
 Were the minutes placed before the Supreme Court?
 Did the Supreme Court comment on the minutes?"
+Chidambaram said.

+To a simple question if the government will table the minutes of the Modi-Hollande meeting of April 10, 2015, the EAM said that question too had been decided by the Supreme Court!— P. Chidambaram (@PChidambaram_IN) January 3, 2019

 "How much more embarrassment will the government heap on the Honourable Supreme Court?" he asked.

-Asserting that every issue raised by the Congress on Rafale deal has been clarified by the Supreme Court, External Affairs Minister Sushma Swaraj has earlier said in Rajya Sabha that there is no controversy in the matter, except in minds of the opposition party leaders.
+Asserting that every issue raised by the Congress on Rafale deal has been clarified by the Supreme Court, External Affairs Minister Sushma Swaraj had earlier said in Rajya Sabha that there is no controversy in the matter, except in minds of the opposition party leaders.

 "There is no controversy.
 Controversy is there in your mind.
 All the controversy issues that you (Congress) raised, the Supreme Court has clarified on each of them.
 Please don't use the word controversy again," she said.